Black cherry (Prunus serotina

 In the spring it produces slender pendulous clusters of white fragrant flowers.
 It's fruits are drooping clusters of small red cherries that turn dark purple-black as they ripen in late summer.
 The leaves are narrow oblong-ovate to lanceolate glossy green leaves with acuminate tips and serrate margins.
 The leaves turn varying shades of yellow and red in the autumn.

-in horses.
-In addition, they are also known for attracting eastern tent caterpillars, which are known for causing mare reproductive loss syndrome
+Additionally the black cherry tree is known for attracting eastern tent caterpillars, which cause mare reproductive loss syndrome

 in pregnant mares, resulting in abortions and stillbirths of foals.